Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 - Eventually wear out your air conditioner much sooner.

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and causing problems, give B & B Heating & Cooling a call at 314-325-7552.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and creating problems, give B & B Heating & Cooling a call at 314-325-7552.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.